|The young and rugged Hugh Wheeler|

 The Big Clock by Kenneth Fearing is the only "trapped in an office building" mystery story that holds any excitement for me.
 It's far superior to this yeoman effort by Q. Patrick.
 No surprise that "Exit Before Midnight" has never been reprinted outside of the magazine.
 At least not according to my reference books and research.

 Once again we have a small cast of characters who are cut off from the rest of the world.
 In this case we have an invited group of guests who are to attend a skating party at the home of Theo Vanderloon.
-But only a few hours into the weekend there is a snowstorm that makes the roads impassable and the intense wind knocks out the electricity and presumably the telephone.
+Only a few hours into the weekend there is a snowstorm that makes the roads impassable and the intense wind knocks out the electricity and presumably the telephone.
 (Another power failure!
 Didn't Wheeler and Webb have better ideas than these cliches?)
-There are also no servants apart from a butler who must act as maid, cook and footman since the host has sent the servants away for the weekend.
+The butler must act as maid, cook and footman since the host has sent the other servants away for the weekend.
 He's the best character in the story.
 I watched him closely as he was clearly intended to be someone that was to be taken for granted yet it was obvious that the authors (author?) would make him a key player in the denouement.

 It's sort of a subversive story since it tells the tale of a group of blackmail victims conspiring to murder their tormentor.
 They will lure him to the sabotaged lake which has a pre-cut hole in the ice, cause him to fall through the ice and leave him to drown in the freezing water, thereby making his death look accidental.
 Nice people.
 That they will be skating at night seems to raise no questions of suspicion among any of them.
 But I'm sure the police would remark on that immediately.
 However, the plot backfires.
 It has to otherwise there would be no real story.
 And what follows is at least somewhat more interesting and even a bit exciting than what happens in "Exit Before Midnight."